wisdom-diala/countrypkg-laravel/README.md

 Countries and states records pulled from this API https://www.universal-tutorial.com/

 ### Note: After installation of the package, you don't need any internet connection to generate the countries and states again.

+### If you really find this useful please give us a star.